Niyonsengaeric/Way-Farer/README.md

 ## How it Works

-OPEN https://niyonsengaeric.github.io/Way-Farer/UI/ Link and start navigate with the different pages.
+OPEN https://niyonsengaeric.github.io/Way-Farer/UI/ Link and start navigate with  different pages.